-Changes have been made to the controlled assessment criteria, where mark ranges are defined for each criteria of the controlled assessment.
-The changes allow full credit to be given to candidates who undertake innovative work and use high technology equipment, and yet also enable schools that have limited ICT to achieve.
+Changes have been made to the controlled assessment criteria where mark ranges are defined for a number of specific criteria.
+The changes allow full credit to be given to candidates who undertake innovative work and make effective use of CAD/CAM facilities, whilst also enabling those students with limited access to ICT to achieve.
 The assessment criteria continue to allow strengths in one area to compensate for weaknesses in another, and reflect the holistic approach to assessment characterised by AQA.

-It is useful, but not a requirement, for candidates to have studied the national curriculum for design and technology at key stage 3.
+It is useful, but not a requirement, for students to have studied the national curriculum for design and technology at key stage 3.
 The specification provides an excellent route into GCE Product Design.